CalumMallorie/weight-tracker/UNRAID_SETUP.md

 # Setting up Weight Tracker on UnRAID

-## Understanding the Permission Issue
+## Understanding the Permission Issues

+Two common errors you might see when running the app on UnRAID:

-The error `PermissionError: [Errno 13] Permission denied: '/app/logs/weight_tracker.log'` occurs because the container user doesn't have write permissions to the volume-mounted logs directory on your UnRAID host.
+1. `PermissionError: [Errno 13] Permission denied: '/app/logs/weight_tracker.log'` - This occurs when the container user doesn't have write permissions to the volume-mounted logs directory.

+2. `PermissionError: [Errno 13] Permission denied: '/app/instance'` - This occurs when the Flask SQLAlchemy instance directory doesn't have proper permissions.

 ## Solution